Veronica With Four Eyes

 Building with Legos or other plastic bricks

 Legos are a fun way to create tactile graphs and plot points, as users can feel like they are building something fun while working on their homework.
 My favorite types of charts to create with Legos or similar plastic bricks are bar charts because it is easier to visualize the size of the bars with the larger stacks of Lego bricks.
-Users can also use rounded or curved pieces to show points on a chart or parabolas/curved lines on a graph.
+Rounded or curved pieces can be used to show points on a chart or parabolas/curved lines on a graph.

 Submitting alternative graphs/charts